What is happening in markets and what you should do now

 What is the cost of emotionally driven trading?

-There is ample research that the average investor underperforms by 1.00% to 1.50% a year due to emotional spending.
+There is ample research that the average investor underperforms by 1.00% to 1.50% a year due to emotional selling.
 Morningstar’s former head of behavioural science Steve Wendell conducted a study showing those results.
 Researchers Friesen and Sapp (2007) estimate that emotional selling decreases investor returns by about 1.50% per year.
 Vanguard also places it at about 1.50% annually (Bennyhoff and Kinniry 2013).
 Morningstar's Mind the Gap study has shown how investors have underperformed the investments they bought and sold by up to 1.70% a year.

 This is a profound difference in outcomes over the long-term.
 This is the difference between financial independence and just scrapping by.
 It is the difference between achieving your goal and having to compromise.